What's happened

 Key Points of the Agreement

-- Ceasefire Measures: Both nations agreed to cease using force and allow safe navigation in the Black Sea.
+- Ceasefire Measures: Both nations have agreed to cease using force and allow safe navigation in the Black Sea.

 Implications